-What is Twitter Analytics?
+What is X Analytics?

-Twitter analytics shows you how people are reacting to your material, your best content, and general metrics you can use to help gauge what content your audience likes.
+X analytics shows you how people are reacting to your material, your best content, and general metrics you can use to help gauge what content your audience likes.

 Table of Contents:

-- How to Check Your Twitter Analytics
+1. How to Check Your X Analytics

-- What does Twitter Analytics Show?
+2. What does X Analytics Show?

-- Get the Full Story Behind Your Twitter Analytics
+5. Get the Full Story Behind Your Twitter Analytics

-How to Check Your Twitter Analytics?
+How to Check Your X Analytics

-Check Twitter analytics via desktop
+Check X analytics via desktop

-Check Twitter analytics via mobile
+Check X analytics via mobile

 <

-What Twitter Analytics Shows You
+What X Analytics Shows You

-- how many followers you have,
+• how many followers you have,

-- how many people have seen your content (impressions),
+• how many people have seen your content (impressions),

-- how many people visited your profile or mentioned you.
+• how many people visited your profile or mentioned you.

 These five metrics show whether they have been declining or growing and by how much shown as a percentage (%).